-This law applies to any contractor or agent who, on behalf of BrightSpring, furnishes or otherwise authorizes the furnishing of Medicaid health care services, supplies products used in Medicaid health care service delivery, or monitors Medicaid health care services provided by BrightSpring.
+This law applies to any contractor or agent who, on behalf of BrightSpring, furnishes or otherwise authorizes the furnishing of Medicaid and Medicare health care services, supplies products used in Medicaid and Medicare health care service delivery, or monitors Medicaid and Medicare health care services provided by BrightSpring.

 Contractors or agents should download and disseminate the following policies to all employees or sub-contractors involved in BrightSpring business activities: